GandhiCloudLab/watson-ai-ops-320-guide-ilender/03-install-ai-manager/readme.md

 ```

 - It would take around 1hr to complete the istallation.
+- By default the installation is done on the namespace `cp4waiops`
 - Keep checking the logs for the status.
 - The same script can be run again and again if the install stopped for any reason.